datamapper/dm-dev/README.md

     gem install thor
     git clone git://github.com/datamapper/dm-dev.git
     cd dm-dev
-    thor install dev_tasks.rb
+    thor install tasks.rb

 After showing you the content of dev_tasks.rb, thor will ask you for a namespace for those new tasks.

-    Please specify a name for dev_tasks.rb in the system repository [dev_tasks.rb]:
+    Please specify a name for dev_tasks.rb in the system repository [tasks.rb]:

 You can choose any name at that prompt, or you can just hit enter to accept the default.
 The provided thor tasks explicitly define their